How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

 Protection mode

-The sensor monitors the total number of requests, spikes, and errors while the filters remain in a passive state.
-If an attack is detected, the sensor activates the filters to suppress it.
-The sensor’s response time typically does not exceed 1 minute, but it may vary depending on the intensity of the attack.
+The sensor monitors the total number of requests, spikes, and errors while the filters remain in passive mode.
+If an attack is detected, the sensor activates the filters to mitigate it.
+The sensor’s response time usually does not exceed one minute but may vary depending on the attack’s intensity.

-For visitor requests, additional redirection to the requested location is applied.
+For visitor requests, an additional redirect to the requested location is applied.

 For requests from regular IP addresses, validation is performed using JavaScript.